bmschmidt/rubberstamp/README.md

    **Note** If using version control, you should change your .gitignore to include `credentials.json` and `token.pickle`, because they include private information about your Google account.
-If running this on a webserver, make sure the permissions on this file don't accidentally get set to something bad.
+If running this on a webserver, make sure the permissions on this file don't accidentally allow them to be downloaded (this is unlikely.)

 3. Edit your Wax project's base _config.yml to include information about where to find the associated documents on Google Drives.

    You can place a key called `google_drive_id` inside any field in collections or in menu['Exhibits'].
-(For now, you have to edit the source code to pull anywhere else.)
+(For now, you have to edit the source code to pull anywhere else; I'm curious where it might be needed.)
 If so, rather using local markdown/images/csvs to generate the wax site, the relevant files will be retrieved from Google Drive.
 To avoid filename confusion, you have to use the Google Drive ID, which creates inscrutable file names.